vertica/spark-connector/examples/scala/README.md

 First, ensure that the docker environment is up and running by following these [instructions](/examples/README.md).

-Start by assembling this example project into a fat jar with:
+Start by assembling this example project into a fat JAR with:
 ```sh
 sbt assembly
 ```